-SEA provides investment banking services to companies with revenues of $5 million to $100 million, with a focus on M&A in the Life Sciences and B to B Services sectors.
-Our three-step process is the same investment banking auction process that top tier Investment Banks take million dollar companies through.
+SEA provides investment banking services to entrepreneurial companies with EBITDA ranging from $1 million to $10 million, with an industry focus on Life Sciences, Business Services and Manufacturing & Distribution sectors.
+Our tailored process is the same investment banking process that bulge bracket Investment Banks use for large national and international companies.

 SEA’s Three-Step Sales Process

 Step 1 has two parts.
-In Part One we develop the one page Blind Offering Memorandum (or BOM), and the Confidential Information Memorandum (or CIM, also known as “The Book”).
-In Part Two we assemble a list of 100+ potential buyers, mostly strategic buyers but also some financials ones.
+In Part One, we develop the one page Blind Offering Memorandum (or “BOM”), and the Confidential Information Memorandum (or “CIM”, also known as “The Book”).
+In Part Two, we assemble a list of 100+ potential buyers, mostly strategic buyers but some financial buyers, as well.
 A portion of these are not likely buyers, but we like to cast a wide net in order to obtain referrals to additional buyers we hadn’t considered.

 Step 3 is all about due diligence, drafting the purchase agreement, and getting the deal across the finish line.